-10.3.1 Preparation Period - The competitor will be allowed thirty seconds after the command "Ready" (Listo) and before the command "Fire" (Fuego) during which time the competitor may load, set sights and make any other preparations.
+10.3.1 Preparation Period - The competitor will be allowed fifteen seconds after the command READY (Listo) and before the command FIRE (Fuego) during which time the competitor may load, set sights and make any other preparations.
+This preparation period will be thirty seconds in Black Powder Cartridge Rifle and Cowboy Lever Action.

-10.3.2 Interrupted Fire - If firing is interrupted and a "Cease Fire" called before the time limit has expired and before all competitors have completed firing, when firing is resumed those competitors with shots remaining will be given another "Ready" period and shooting time equal to the unexpired time of the interrupted string but not less than thirty seconds.
+10.3.2 Interrupted Fire - If firing is interrupted and a Cease Fire called before the time limit has expired and before all competitors have comp]eted firing, when firing is resumed those competitors with shots remaining will be given another Ready period and shooting time equal to the unexpired time of the interrupted string but not less than thirty seconds.